LLNL/Sina/examples/noaa/README.md

 information (e.g., location, time), measurements, and quality control ratings on selected measurements.
 The meanings of the quality control ratings were described on the web site and records added for completeness.
-The table below summarizes the types of data we added to the Mnoda file and, therefore, the database.
+The table below summarizes the types of data we added to the Sina file and, therefore, the database.

 | Entry Type | Record Type | Number | Record Name     |